As an Amazon Associate I earn from qualifying purchases.

 “I had been working at my computer all day, pretty much pounding my head on the keyboard trying to get the job done that had taken me the better part of a month.
 I honestly wasn’t even close to finishing, but I figured getting lunch (and Diet Coke) would do me some good.

 I leaned back in my chair for one of those “I’ve-been-sitting-so-long-I-shrunk-an-inch” stretches, raised my arms above my head, and, with a giant *CRUNCH* my head smacked the ground.
 At first, I thought my chair had tipped over, (it wouldn’t have been the first time,) but I realized my butt was still in my chair and I was just draped over it.
 The back had literally broken off my chair!
 Do you have any recommendations for a new chair?
-I’m a pretty big guy and need a chair with a 500lb capacity or so.
+I’m a pretty heavy guy and need a chair with more than a 300lb capacity.
 Thanks!

 Well, my friend, you’re in luck.
 I just recently spent a week cruising every online and local store trying to find a 500lb capacity office chair.
 In the end, I didn’t find very many.
 Which made the decision of which one was best pretty easy!